tetsufmbio/taxontree/docs/README.md

 ### 5.1.
 Exploring the taxonomic relationship by LCA

 Right after opening the Nexus file in FigTree, you will see your phylogenetic tree with the branches colored according to the LCA (Lowest Common Ancestor) between the query species (in red) and the other species in the tree (**Figure 5**).
-LCA of two or more organisms represents the most recent ancestor that all organisms in the set have in common (see **Box 1** for mor details).
+LCA of two or more organisms represents the most recent ancestor that all organisms in the set have in common (see Section [2.2](#22-lowest-common-ancestor-lca) for mor details).
 There will have also a legend for the colors used in the branches of the tree.

 <img src="/img/taxontree_figtree1.png" width=650px/>